lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

         - The Org Mgmt account needs to delegate the specific member account
 ### IAM Conditions
     - AWS allows conditional logic in IAM policies
-    - `aws:SourceIP` would mean we can condition that an IP address is or is not in / apart of a certain CIDR range
+    - `aws:SourceIP` would mean you can condition that an IP address is or is not in / apart of a certain CIDR range
         - Can have `Effect: Deny` for `Action:*` on `Resource: *` based on Conditions
     - `aws:RequestedRegion` allows us to allow or deny access to services in other specified regions
     - `ec2:ResourceTag` could allow us to start instances only if they have a specific tag